v3l1d/REST-gRPC-Microservices-Architecture/README.md

 Run ```docker-compose up``` and the system will start-up

 # Endpoints
-The services expose endpoints via an Nginx reverse proxy with HTTPS using a self-signed certificate.
+The services expose endpoints trough an Nginx reverse proxy with HTTPS using a self-signed certificate.

 Endpoints: